Pazzann/quadruped-rl/README.md

 This is repo for my 12 DOF quadruped robot Reinforced Learning project.

-# 📝Future plans
+# 📝Project Plan

-- Design full working CAD model
+- Design full working CAD model(Current Stage)
 - Setup ROS for this robot
 - Setup MuJoCo simulation environment for it
 - Build reinforced learning pipeline for teaching it to walk on uneven terrain